 Randall said in addition to how it looks and smells, the pond’s conditions attract insects and frogs.

-While Randall has just lived there since 2022, Brown said his family moved there five years ago.
+While Randall has only lived there since 2022, Brown said his family moved there five years ago.

-The pond was clear, clean, and the high growth of woody weeds around it was trimmed back, Brown said.
+The pond was clear and clean and the high growth of woody weeds around it was trimmed back, Brown said.

 Brown recalled that a golf course employee used to go out in a boat and scoop out the algae, as well as trim back the edges of the pond.